 The chain locker in the forward most part of Britannia’s bow was totally inadequate for the 250’ feet of 3/8” inch chain, which I considered a minimum for my 22 ton boat.

-Every time we weighed anchor—even when only part of the rode had been laid—the chain always piled up in the locker and jammed the windlass.
+Every time we weighed anchor, even when only part of the rode had come up, the chain always piled up in the locker and jammed the windlass.
 Someone had to then scramble over the forward cabin bunks, open the lockers equally inadequate little door, then push the pile of wet chain to one side, to allow the remainder to be wound in.
 Sometimes this had to be done twice and was very tiresome, especially when my wife and I were the only two aboard.

-If relocating the chain could be achieved, there would be an additional advantage: 250’ feet of 3/8” inch chain weighs about 420 Lbs, therefore, the further aft the chain could be stowed, the lighter the weight on the bow would become, and it is always better to keep weight on a boats extremities to a minimum—at both ends—to reduce pitching inertia.
+If relocating the chain could be achieved, there would be an additional advantage: 250’ feet of 3/8” inch chain weighs about 420 Lbs, therefore, the further aft the chain could be stowed, the lighter the bow would become, and it is always better to keep weight on a boats extremities to a minimum, at either end to reduce pitching inertia.